andrese52/andrese52-academic/content/home/about.md

 # About
 Plant Pathologists, Bioinformatician and Postdoctoral Fellow at Oklahoma State University.
-I currently work on developing bioinformatic tools to rapidly detect plant pathogens.
-I use RNA and DNA shotgun sequencing to rapidly query for known and unknown plant pathogens.
-I am interested in developing innovative bioinformatic tools to help plant pathologists detect known and emerging pests.
+I currently work on developing bioinformatic tools and DNA/RNA sequencing to rapidly detect plant pathogens.
+I am interested in developing innovative tools to help plant pathologists detect known and emerging pests.
 By using Next Generation Sequencing we aim to understand the appropriate conditions to successfully detect any pathogen in any plant sample.